felix2000jp/spring-application-template/README.md

 This job is dependent on [Build and Push](#build-and-push).

-This steps downloads the docker image artifact uploaded in the last step and runs a trivy scan on it, looking for medium, high and critical vulnerabilities.
+This steps downloads the docker image artifact uploaded in the last step and runs a trivy scan on it.
 The results are then uploaded to the GitHub security tab.
+Merges are blocked if results are found with medium or higher severity as well as any errors warnings.

 #### Deploy the Application